thomaspuppe/bundesscraper/readme.md

 Scraping Data of Members of the German Federal Parliament.

+## Current Status:

+Note: This fork is under development/WIP, as I am adapting it to my needs of bundestwitter.de.
+It works basically, but expect  code to be commented out, paths to be hardcoded and heavy console outout.

 ## About

 Bundesscraper collects data of German Parliament members from several Websites and combines them.
 The data is collected from